AnAceCase/ProjectMIDI/README.md

 ### ProjectMIDI is Open To The Public https://sites.google.com/view/projectmidi/home
 ProjectMIDI is currently in development and you may have a negative expriance as the webpage may have poor redirects, some downloads will be avalible in this repository

+Notable Change in latest Public Relaese: We Host redirects to Some well Known some less known FREE VST'S, all categorised based on thier function

 for enquireies please contact ProjectMIDI@Outlook.com

 ### Thanks for using ProjectMIDI, I will continue to expand and update this website, if there is any features or new dowlnloads you want to see please open a feature request in the Issues Tab :)